MicrosoftDocs/PowerShell-Docs/reference/7.2/PSReadLine/About/about_PSReadLine.md

 - Vi command mode: `<d,w>`

-### ForwardDeleteLine
+### ForwardDeleteInput

-Like ForwardKillLine - deletes text from the point to the end of the line, but does not put the deleted text in the kill-ring.
+Like KillLine - deletes text from the point to the end of the input, but does not put the deleted text in the kill-ring.

 - Cmd: `<Ctrl+End>`
 - Vi insert mode: `<Ctrl+End>`
 - Vi command mode: `<Ctrl+End>`

+### ForwardDeleteLine

+Deletes text from the point to the end of the current logical line, but does not put the deleted text in the kill-ring.

+- Function is unbound

 ### InsertLineAbove